angular/angular/aio/content/guide/router.md

 Don't worry about all the ways that the user  could navigate away.
 That's the router's job.
 Write this class and let the router take it from there.

-1. The Observable provided to the Router _must_ complete.
+1. The observable provided to the Router _must_ complete.
-If the Observable does not complete, the navigation will not continue.
+If the observable does not complete, the navigation will not continue.

 The relevant *Crisis Center* code for this milestone follows.